- Sociology Major

 - Financial Aid Resources

 - Writing Awards

 SOUL is the first department-level leadership program for first-generation college students at the University of Michigan.
-In Sociology, we recognize that first-generation college students at the University of Michigan face unusual social, academic, and financial challenges.
-But we also find that such students possess a unique set of qualifications and capabilities: curiosity, conscientiousness, persistence, risk-taking – in a word, grit.
+In Sociology, we recognize that first-generation college students at the University of Michigan face social, academic, and financial challenges.
+We also find that such students possess a unique set of qualifications and capabilities: curiosity, conscientiousness, persistence, risk-taking – in a word, grit.
 These are the characteristics of leaders.
 The Department of Sociology has created a program designed to cultivate and support our first-generation leaders in Sociology.
-You are encouraged you to apply.

 Members of the next SOUL cohort will receive the following opportunities:

 - A position as a Research Assistant for the Barger Leadership Institute (BLI) and Department of Sociology ($15/hr).
 Conduct research on the needs of our first-generation majors—and help design solutions that respond to those needs.